orphanlol/Notyourgames-is-retarded/README.md

 This time, this will actually be a decent project.
 Not a hoax, not a fake claim.
 <br>
 Source code will be developed by people other than the original creator.
+PLANNED RELESED DATE:December 30th of 2023 (lot of time to make it)

 ## Owner
 [Controversial User In Eaglercraft Reddit](https://github.com/developer-lfierrro743)